pillllo/double-mattress-server/README.md

 In the request body send an object with:

 - `userId`: a user ID (type: string) for the user you wish to get transaction data for.
 - `date`: an ISO 8601 date string (from `Date.toISOString()`) for any date or time within the month & year you wish to retrieve.
-In other words, you don't need to set the day / time on the date.
+If you request a date in the future, the requestb will be deemed invalid.

 Sample request: